2hwhcat/Jinxify/README.md

 ```
 `Output: WARNING: Warning`

-Yep, There are Error one!
-Lets use now `print.error`!
+There are also error prints!
+Lets use `print.error`!

 ```bash
 // Example: